Joystream/community-repo/working-groups/storage-group/SOP/README.md

 - **24 hrs:  Disable rewards**
 - **48 hrs: Evict worker**

+Exception: exclude down time arranged with the lead.

 # Node not accepting upload (Hours):
 **Failure will result in:**
 - **1 hr : Disable new bags**
 - **3 hrs: Remove all Bags**
 - **24 hrs: Disable rewards**
 - **48 hrs: Evict worker**

+Exception: exclude down time arranged with the lead.